archer884/Words/README.md

 Hell no.

 Words handles that stuff for you.
-Better still, it also handles *blanks* -- those empty tiles you get in games like scrabble -- which are almost impossible to deal with in good ol' fashioned regular expressions.
-And at the end of the day, you can *still* use Select-String (or awk, or grep, or grope, or... whatever) to filter output from Words, and you can even pipe that output back into Words for another go if you really want to.
+Better still, it also handles *blanks*--those empty tiles you get in crossword-y games--which are almost impossible to deal with in good ol' fashioned regular expressions.
+And at the end of the day, you can still use Select-String (or grep, or grope, or... whatever the hell kids are doing nowadays) to filter output from Words, and you can even pipe that output back into Words for another go if you really want to.
 That's because I'm chill like that.

 ## Setup ##